twitter/finatra/source/user-guide/testing/index.markdown

 footer: true
 ---

-Testing is a core motivation to the Finatra framework and Finatra provides a powerful testing framework allowing for very robust tests of different types.
+Ease of testing is a core philosophy of the Finatra framework and Finatra provides a powerful testing framework allowing for very robust tests of different types.

 ## Basics